Tom-Harkness/copypaste-script/README.md

 # Manual paste script
 Copy and paste script for greatworkethics as part of a freelancer project.

-This program is intended to bypass paste blocking in Windows 10 programs by typing out the clipboard contents.
+This program is intended to bypass clipboard paste blocking in Windows 10 programs by typing out clipboard contents using the Python ```keyboard``` module.

 # Required Python packages
 * keyboard (>=0.13.5)